Zelollipop/Zelauncher/README.md

        - Default: `C:\Program Files (x86)\Steam\userdata\steamid\638230\remote`
        - Replace `steamid` with your actual Steam ID.

-     - **Steam URL Shortcut Location:**
+     - **Steam .url Shortcut Location:**
        - Generally located on the Desktop.
-This is required to create a direct link to launch the game.
+If you don't have a shortcut you can either create one or link to the game .exe directly.

 ## Additional Features